 When the training is completed with "status" equal to "FINISHED", the MLT MnS producer provides the training report, by creating an MLTrainingReport MOI, to the MLT MnS consumer.

+The MLT MnS producer may maintain model update history and related model versions in ModelVersionHistory to achieve rollback of model to a previous version in case of performance degradation.

 7.3a.1.2.4.2 Attributes